cdp-ucsc/doc/cdp-docs/docs/program_overview/practitioner/guides/enterprise_modeling_guide/dbt_project_modeling_guide.md

      │    ├─── ...
      ├─── ...
 ```
-The reverse etl layer is organized by destination systems.
+The reverse ETL layer is organized by destination systems.
 Each destination system will have a model YAML and exposure YAML.

 #### RESOURCE NAMING CONVENTION
 Model Property YAML: